Pregnancy and work: your rights

 Some awards, agreements or workplace policies allow you to use sick leave to attend antenatal appointments.
 Speak to someone in Human Resources at your workplace or to your employer about whether your employment conditions let you do this.

 There is also special maternity leave.
-This is unpaid leave a woman who’s eligible for parental leave can take if she can’t work because she has a pregnancy-related illness or if the pregnancy ends within 28 weeks of the expected birth date – for example, because of a miscarriage.
+This is unpaid leave for when you can’t work because of a pregnancy-related illness or the pregnancy ending within 28 weeks of the expected birth date – for example, because of a miscarriage.
+If you’re eligible for parental leave, you should be eligible for special maternity leave.

 To take special maternity leave, you need to give your employer notice as soon as possible.
 This can be after the leave has started.
 You also need to give your employer an approximate length of time you think you’ll be away from work.